johnnolan/johnnolan.dev/src/hcta/articles/ams-tools-architecture.md

 ---
 layout: layouts/article.njk
-title: "AMS (ArchiMate, Mermaid and Structurizr) - The Three Peaks of Architecture"
+title: "AMS (ArchiMate, Mermaid and Structurizr) - Tools and Techniques to manage your Architecture knowledge"
-description: "AMS - The Three Peaks of Architecture, using ArchiMate, Mermaid and Structurizr to maintain your architectural data and diagrams."
+description: "AMS - Tools and Techniques, using ArchiMate, Mermaid and Structurizr to maintain your architectural data and diagrams."
 image: "assets/posts/johnnolan.jpg"
 date: 2023-08-10
 tags: